AudioKit/AudioKit/docs/README.md

 ## Migration Guide

-The [Migration Guide](MigrationGuide-4.x-to-5.0.md) contains a lot of good information on converting your app from Version 4 to 5.
+The [Migration Guide](MigrationGuide.md) contains a lot of good information on converting your app from Version 4 to 5 and beyond.

 ## Examples